-Twinkle for Home-Ed
+Twinkl for Home-Ed

-The home learning hub on Twinkle provides downloadable unit studies to match curriculum subjects and topics, lesson resources to use in a home-ed classroom and resources specifically created to help home educators plan and organise a homeschool efficiently and effectively.
+The home learning hub on Twinkl provides downloadable unit studies to match curriculum subjects and topics, lesson resources to use in a home-ed classroom and resources specifically created to help home educators plan and organise a homeschool efficiently and effectively.
 The Home Education Plan Templates are really useful and the Daily Learning Inspiration section is full of fun, engaging lesson ideas that normalise home education as a schooling choice.
-Twinkle resources can be saved directly to Google Drive, making it easy to stay organised.
+Twinkl resources can be saved directly to Google Drive, making it easy to stay organised.

 BBC Bitesize